projecttyms1110/opus-accumulator/README.md

 **Incrementally append Opus audio chunks into a valid `.opus` file — without FFmpeg, WASM, or re-encoding.**

-This library allows you to **append new Ogg/Opus chunks to an existing `.opus` file in an append-only way**, preserving all existing bytes.
+This library allows you to **append new Ogg/Opus files or chunks to an existing `.opus` file in an append-only way**, preserving all existing bytes.
 It also creates one if you don't have any.
 The output file remains **valid and playable after every append**.

 It is designed for **browser-based, offline-first, incremental audio recording** workflows.

 ## Why this exists

-Recording audio in the browser usually produces **multiple Opus chunks** (e.g. via `MediaRecorder` or WebRTC).
-Joining those chunks correctly is surprisingly hard.
+Recording audio in the browser, usually produces **multiple Opus chunks** (e.g. via `MediaRecorder` or WebRTC), multiple Ogg/WebM containers if not done in one session.
+Joining those correctly is surprisingly hard.

 ### The usual options are bad